Making Money With Pay Per Click

 Now Donna is a food and healthy living blogger who shares her personal stories and recipes.
 She recently added Google Adsense to her website so that Google can display ads.

-What happens in the background is that Google searches for the best locations to place Steven's ad.
+Transparent to both Steven and Donna, Google searches for the best locations to place Steven's ad.
 In this case, Donna's website is one of those locations.
 Now when someone visits Donna's blog they are served an ad for Steven's local pizza shop.
 If someone clicks on that ad, Donna receives a percentage of that $1 that Steven agreed to pay.
 The split is close to 50/50, so in this case lets assume that Donna gets $0.50 for that click and Google keeps the other $0.50.

 Simply follow the next three steps to get set up!